johnsonchmatc/madisoncollege_ruby_on_rails/Labs/lab1.md

 #Lab 1
 * Points 10
-* Date due:
+* Date due: 10/2/2014

 ##Assignment
-* Read and follow chapter 1 from the Rails Tutorial book.
+* Read and follow Chapter 1 from the Rails Tutorial book.
 * Commit a working application
 * Deploy to Heroku

 ##Turn in instructions
-* on Blackboard under Assignments find Lab1 submit a word document with the following information:
+* on Blackboard under Assignments find Lab1 submit a word/text document with the following information:
   * Name
   * Date
   * Github Url of the project